 Comprehensive Income is the change in owner’s equity for a period excluding any contribution from the owner.
-In simple terms, it is total of all revenues, gains, expenses, and losses, as well as the unrealized gains and losses, resulting in a change in the equity or the net assets.
-Unrealized gains and losses can be those from foreign currency transaction or hedge/derivative financial instruments.
+In simple terms, it is the total of all revenues, gains, expenses, and losses and the unrealized gains and losses resulting in a change in the equity or the net assets.
+Unrealized gains and losses can be those from foreign currency transactions or hedge/derivative financial instruments.

-A company’s income statement reports just the profits and losses but may omit the change in the net assets due to the change of ownership, transfer of equity holdings and other factors.
-A comprehensive income, however, includes all such changes to the net assets along with the net income.
+A company’s income statement reports just the profits and losses but may omit the change in the net assets due to the change of ownership, transfer of equity holdings, and other factors.
+However, a comprehensive income includes all such changes to the net assets and the net income.

 It usually appears within the stockholders’ equity section of the balance sheet or a financial report.
 A business can report such an income monthly, quarterly, or yearly.